OrganismalSystemsBiology/analytic_cosinor/README.md

 The null distribution in this method assumes that individual time points are independent.
 This assumption may be violated if the sampling interval is too short for the biological process of interest, where measured values are likely to be correlated with previous measurements (temporal autocorrelation).
 In the context of circadian biology involving protein or gene expression, a four-hour sampling interval has been empirically shown to be sufficient for the independence assumption to hold.

 Since we assumed that the data points are equally spaced, this method is not applicable if the data points have uneven sampling intervals.
-But the reference implementation handles missing values by assigning a median of the entire average time series and an effectively infinite error to the missing data point.
-When more rigorous treatment is necessary for unevenly spaced data, you may refer to classical cosinor methods [[Nelson et al.]](#references).
+But the reference implementation handles missing values by imputing the median of the entire average time series to the missing data point with an effectively infinite error.
+When more rigorous treatment is necessary for unevenly spaced data, you may refer to classical cosinor methods [[Nelson et al.]](https://pubmed.ncbi.nlm.nih.gov/548245/).

+For other popular methods for detecting biological rhythmicity, [[DiscoRhythm]](https://www.bioconductor.org/packages/devel/bioc/vignettes/DiscoRhythm/inst/doc/disco_workflow_vignette.html) package of Bioconductor provides a set of good reference

 ## References